Should you buy life insurance for children?

 • IRA: If your child earns money, you can manage an IRA savings account for them and match their earnings to jump-start retirement savings.

-You can also consider adding a child rider to your own term policy and saving for their future through alternative savings plans and accounts.
+You can also consider adding a child rider to your own term life policy and saving for their future through alternative savings plans and accounts.

 Frequently asked questions